 Everybody likes to work with Mac OS X on a normal computer without buying the Mac Hardware.
 If you are one of them, you reached the correct place.
-This article explains how to install Mac OS X 10.5.5 Leopard on VirtualBox 3.1.4 (older version).
+This article explains how to install Mac OS X 10.5.5 Leopard on VirtualBox.
 We do not need to buy any additional hardware or software for this purpose.
-This method is for testing purpose only.
-Do not use for permanent or production environment.
+This method is only for testing purpose.
+Do not use as a permanent and production solution.

-Mac OS X 10.5.5 installation DVD is not required and this method works with AMD or Intel processor X 86 computers as well.
+Mac OS X 10.5.5 installation DVD is not required and this method will work with AMD and Intel processor X 86 computers as well.

-I wanted to try the same Mac OS X image on VirtualBox because it is faster.
+I wanted to try the same Mac OS X image on VirtualBox but faced below two issues.

 2) Mac OS X admin password did not work once it booted.